m3tac1ph4r/Notes/DSA_imp/Binary Tree/binary_tree_balanced.md

 For this problem, a height-balanced binary tree is defined as:

-> a binary tree in which the left and right subtrees of _every_ node differ in height by no more than 1.
+> a binary tree in which the left and right subtrees of _every_ node differ in height by not more than 1.

 **Ex 1 :-**
 ![[balanced_ex1.png]]